Facaller/odin_weather_app/src/pseudocode.md

-How the Flow Should Work (High-Level Logic)
-Here’s how the flow would ideally look, logically:

-User submits input (DOM module)

-checkInput() ensures it's not empty (DOM module)

-DOM calls await fetchData(input) (API module)

-That stores rawData internally

-DOM then calls validateData() (API module)

-That checks if rawData is structured correctly / usable

-If valid → DOM calls getWeatherData() to extract and store processed data (API module)

-DOM updates the UI

-All API calls, raw/processed storage, and structural validation = API module's job

-All input checking, user feedback, and UI updates = DOM module's job

-*******

 ✅ Beginner-Friendly Error Handling Improvements
 You don’t need a full error management system right now, but you can start doing the following: